Define, improve and verify your innovation.

 - Identify and quantify substrates and metabolites in fermentation processes

-- Understand the interaction between various feedstocks and deconstruction methodologies
+- Understand the conversion process of various feedstocks

-Whenever possible we use protocols and techniques widely recognized by industry, but have the flexibility to adapt these protocols and develop methods customized to each project.
-Use of validation characteristics, such as accuracy, linearity, and precision ensures that the data provided is of the highest quality.
+We use protocols and techniques widely recognized by industry, but also have the flexibility to adapt these protocols and develop methods customized to our projects.
+We use validation characteristics to ensure the data quality.

 Analytical Chemistry Options

 We perform quantitative analyses of various types of biomass to determine their lipid, starch, ash, glucan, xylan, lignin, and C/H/N/S content, adhering to established protocols.
 We use High-Performance Liquid Chromatography (HPLC) and High-Performance Anion Exchange chromatography with Pulsed Amperometric Detection (HPAE-PAD) Ion Chromatography to measure the concentration of sugars and degradation products in biomass hydrolysates.

 We conduct analyses for fermentation substrates, metabolites, and products using High-Performance Liquid Chromatography (HPLC), Gas Chromatography (GCMS and GC-FID), and Thermo Scientific Gallery Discrete Photometric Analyzer.

 Material Physical Properties Analysis